Recoskie/RandomAccessFileV/README.md

 # File object examples

+All of these web app features are supported across mobile phones, PC, tablet web browsers.
+We can process or do anything binary related locally on a phone, PC, or tablet.

 We can even Take a File we generated one binary digit at a time in javascript and load it as a picture in a picture element on the page as long as you know how to encode some picture formats one pixel at a time in binary.

 We can do the same with audio and video files.